farzadj/farzadj.github.io/BridgeType/README.md

 - The keyboard uses standard IME APIs only.
 - True automatic reading of unselected messenger messages is intentionally not implemented because it would require unsafe screen access.
 - Some apps may limit text selection or replacement.
 In those cases, use Android share actions when available.
+- ML Kit model downloads may require network access during setup, but translation runs on device after the model is available. essages is intentionally not implemented because it would require unsafe screen access.
+- Some apps may limit text selection or replacement.
+In those cases, use Android share actions when available.
 - ML Kit model downloads may require network access during setup, but translation runs on device after the model is available.